Moor to Sea

-We will be working in partnership with the North York Moors Tourism Network to deliver the project.
+We worked in partnership with the North York Moors Tourism Network to deliver the project.
 More information on the Network is available here, including how to join the mailing list, or contact us directly.

 Funding for this project has been secured from CCF, which is funded by the Government, with income from the Crown Estate's marine assets.
 Unfortunately CCF does not accept applications where funding might have been used for onward distribution of funds - such as using it to run a community grants scheme or provide grants to local businesses.

 North York Moors National Park operates its own small tourism and local distinctiveness grant scheme for businesses located within the North York Moors, Coast & Hills area.
 Find out if your idea is eligible here.

 The Great British Coast has enormous economic potential and this government is determined to see it thrive all year round.